The Shining (film): Reappraisal

-On Rotten Tomatoes, the film has a "certified fresh" approval rating of 82% based on 101 reviews, with an average rating of 8.5 out of 10.
-The site's critical consensus reads: "Though it deviates from Stephen King's novel, Stanley Kubrick's The Shining is a chilling, often baroque journey into madness -- exemplified by an unforgettable turn from Jack Nicholson."
-On Metacritic, it has a weighted average score of 66 out of 100 based on reviews from 26 critics, indicating "generally favorable reviews".
+According to Rotten Tomatoes, 84% of 110 critics gave the film a positive review, with an average rating of 8.6/10.
+The site's critical consensus reads: "Though it deviates from Stephen King's novel, Stanley Kubrick's The Shining is a chilling, often baroque journey into madness — exemplified by an unforgettable turn from Jack Nicholson."
+On Metacritic, it has a weighted average score of 68 out of 100 based on reviews from 26 critics, indicating "generally favorable reviews".
 Tim Cahill of Rolling Stone noted in an interview with Kubrick that by 1987 there was already a "critical re-evaluation of [The Shining] in process".

 In 2001, the film was ranked 29th on AFI's 100 Years...100 Thrills list and Jack Torrance was named the 25th greatest villain on the AFI's 100 Years...100 Heroes and Villains list in 2003.
 In 2005, the quote "Here's Johnny!" was ranked 68 on AFI's 100 Years...100 Movie Quotes list.
 It had Channel 4's all-time scariest moment, and Bravo TV named one of the film's scenes sixth on their list of the 100 Scariest Movie Moments.
 Film critics Kim Newman and Jonathan Romney both placed it in their top ten lists for the 2002 Sight & Sound poll.
 In 2005, Total Film ranked The Shining as the 5th-greatest horror film of all time.
+In 2012, Sight & Sound directors' poll ranked it the 75th greatest film of all time.
 Director Martin Scorsese placed it on his list of the 11 scariest horror films of all time.
 Mathematicians at King's College London (KCL) used statistical modeling in a study commissioned by Sky Movies to conclude that The Shining was the "perfect scary movie" due to a proper balance of various ingredients including shock value, suspense, gore and size of the cast.

-In 2010, The Guardian newspaper ranked it as the 5th "best horror film of all time".
+In 2010, The Guardian newspaper ranked it as the fifth "best horror film of all time".
 It was voted the 62nd greatest American film ever made in a 2015 poll conducted by BBC.
-In 2017, Empire magazine's readers' poll ranked the film at No. 35 on its list of "The 100 Greatest Movies".
-In 2021, The film was ranked at No. 2 by Time Out on their list of "The 100 best horror movies".
+In 2017, Empire magazine's readers' poll ranked the film at number 35 on its list of "The 100 Greatest Movies", and in 2023, Empire also ranked it number one on its list of "The 50 Best Horror Movies".
+In 2021, the film was ranked at number two by Time Out on their list of "The 100 Best Horror Movies".
 Critics, scholars, and crew members (such as Kubrick's producer Jan Harlan) have discussed the film's enormous influence on popular culture.
 In 2006, Roger Ebert, who was initially critical of the work, inducted the film into his Great Movies series, saying "Stanley Kubrick's cold and frightening The Shining challenges us to decide: Who is the reliable observer?
 Whose idea of events can we trust? ...
 It is this elusive open-endedness that makes Kubrick's film so strangely disturbing."